 6.3.26.1 Introduction

 This mechanism supports the process of synchronization among higher layer protocol entities residing within different wireless STAs.
 The actual synchronization mechanism in the higher layer is out of the scope of this standard.
-In principle, the MLME indicates the transmission/reception of frames with a specific group address in the Address 1 field of a Data frame.
+In principle, the MLME indicates the transmission/reception of PPDU[+SigExt]s containing frames with a specific group address in the Address 1 field of a Data frame.

 P440L50